-The departments bundle the research activities.
-They are combined according to their methodology.
-Since the objects of investigation are not separated, for example, all plant and animal scientists working at the molecular level are grouped together in one research department.
-Each professorship is assigned to a department.
-Each department is headed by a department head.
+The departments bundle the research activities according to their methodology: Since the objects of investigation are not separated, for example, all plant and animal scientists working at the molecular level are grouped together in one research department.
 By strategically addressing fields of innovation, the three departments form an integrative research and teaching coordinate system.

 will combine engineering with biological systems and food science, develop additive production processes using innovative biomaterials, and shape the digitalization of value chains.